Rapha149/VoidTotem/README.md

 # If enabled the totem will only resurrect people if they are below the downward height limit.
 patchKillCommand: true

+# If enabled, the used totem statistic will be increased for the player if saved from the void.
+addToTotemStatistic: true

 randomization:
   # Whether to randomize search for suitable blocks.
   enabled: true